digitalsolutionsai/scope-config-service/README.md

 - By default, it fetches the **published** version.
 - Use `--latest` to get the most recent (possibly unpublished) version.
 - Use `--version` to get a specific version number.
+- Use `--path` to get a single key from the configuration.

 To see the changes you just made, use `get --latest`: